Devin Kenny: Music

-His music projects typically are self-released concept albums, and are shown online (such as on the now-defunct Newhive platform) or in art spaces like NYC’s The High Line, and appear on independent radio such as WFMU and KCHUNG, TV stations like KCET, DIY venues, and other music and entertainment spaces.
+His music projects typically are self-released concept albums, and are shown online (such as on the now-defunct Newhive platform) or in art spaces like NYC's The High Line, and appear on independent radio such as WFMU and KCHUNG, TV stations like KCET, DIY venues, and other music and entertainment spaces.

 Kenny's Studio Workout series rap mixtapes project accompanied a long-running Tumblr blog with the same name.
-His Studio/WRKOUT was an exploration of the tropes of hyper masculinity in rap through Lacanian terms and diagrams, and an unauthorized collaboration with Chuck Inglish production.
-Some of Kenny's Studio Workout series was showcased in Julia Stoschek Collection Dusseldorf.
-Alone We Play, an exploration of intersections between internet culture and street life in U.S. cities.
+His Studio/WRKOUT was an exploration of the tropes of hypermasculinity in rap through Lacanian terms and diagrams, and an unauthorized collaboration with Chuck Inglish production.
+Some of Kenny's Studio Workout series was showcased in Julia Stoschek Collection Düsseldorf.
+Alone We Play explored intersections between internet culture and street life in U.S. cities.
 The music video for this project was directed by Jarrod Turner and released through MOCATV.